bishalk21/CodingPractice/react-js-zero-to-hero/chapter-01-inception/assignment-solution.md

 2. Difference between Library and Framework.

+It just take minimum effort for library to put it inside our code.

 | Library                                                            | Framework                                                         |
 | ------------------------------------------------------------------ | ----------------------------------------------------------------- |
 | Set of Helper functions which the developer calls as per the needs | Provides a skeleton which the developer can fill as per the needs |